Sage Bambino Plus Review

 The position of the jug is towards the back of the drip tray, so you have to remember to press the jug towards the back so it’s sitting on top of the sensor.

 Keep the sensor dry.
-I’ve found in some cases the foam and the temp to be mildly inconsistent, nevertheless someone told me via a YouTube comment that this takes place when you don’t keep the sensor dry.
+I’ve found in some cases the foam and the temp to be mildly inconsistent, but someone told me via a YouTube comment that this takes place when you don’t keep the sensor dry.

 So I experimented with wiping the temp sensor before steaming to ensure it’s dry, and this does seem to be the case – so simply check the temp sensor is dry before steaming milk on auto.